 We are also subject to the U.K. Bribery Act, and other third country anti-corruption laws and regulations pertaining to our financial relationships with foreign government officials.
 The U.K. Bribery Act, which applies to any company incorporated or doing business in the UK, prohibits giving, offering, or promising bribes in the public and private sectors, bribing a foreign public official or private person, and failing to have adequate procedures to prevent bribery amongst employees and other agents.
 Penalties under the Bribery Act include potentially unlimited fines for companies and criminal sanctions for corporate officers under certain circumstances.
 Liability in relation to breaches of the U.K. Bribery Act is strict.
 This means that it is not necessary to demonstrate elements of a corrupt state of mind.
-However, a defense of having in place adequate procedures designed to prevent bribery is available
+However, a defense of having in place adequate procedures designed to prevent bribery is available.

-Formulary Approvals and Third-Party Payer Coverage and Reimbursement

-In both the United States and foreign markets, our ability to successfully commercialize our product candidates for which we receive regulatory approval, and to attract commercialization partners for our product candidates, depends in significant part on the availability of institutional formulary approvals and on adequate financial coverage and reimbursement from third-party payers, including, in the United States.
+Formulary Approvals and Third-Party Payer Coverage and Reimbursement depends in significant part on the availability of institutional formulary approvals and on adequate financial coverage and reimbursement from third-party payers, including, in the United States.
 These payers include the Centers for Medicare & Medicaid Services ("CMS"), the federal program that runs the Medicare program, and monitors the Medicaid programs offered by each state, as well as national and regional commercial plans.
 Medicare is a federally funded program managed by CMS through local Medicare Administrative Contractors that administer coverage and reimbursement for certain healthcare items and services furnished to the elderly, disabled and other individuals with certain conditions.
 Medicaid is an insurance program for certain categories of patients whose income and assets fall below state defined levels that is both federally and state funded and managed by each state.
 The federal government sets general guidelines for Medicaid and each state creates specific regulations that govern its individual program.
 Each government or commercial plan has its own process and standards for determining whether it will cover and reimburse a procedure or particular product and how much it will pay for that procedure or product.
 Commercial plans often rely on the lead of the governmental payers in rendering coverage and reimbursement determinations.
 Therefore, achieving favorable Medicare coverage and reimbursement is usually an essential component of successfully launching a new product.
 The competitive position of some of our products will depend, in part, upon the extent of coverage and adequate reimbursement for such products and for the procedures in which such products are used.
 Reimbursement can be subject to challenge, reduction or denial by government and other commercial plans.